 The discussion of the simple loop has thus far presented it as a component of a larger structure.
 I’ve been using the definitions of its various forms provided by Irene Emery and expect to be citing her a while longer.
-Before getting back into their sequence, though, there is one fundamental transform of the basic loop that she only illustrates in composite structures, which I first want to consider on its own.
+Before getting back into that sequence, there is one fundamental transform of the basic loop that she only illustrates in composite structures, which I first want to consider on its own.

 A string twisted into a series of loops is not a stable structure.
 The loops vanish when the string is placed under even the slightest tension unless they are provided with some form of support.
 In simple looping this is given by wrapping the individual loops vertically around the “lag” between the nearest two loops in the preceding round, or to an anchor provided specifically for the initial round.